Hearing aids for seniors

 How long do hearing aids last?

 This is an essential question to ask, especially since you will clearly depend on the hearing aid to function.
 As hearing aids have so many delicate parts, it is only normal for them to wear out over time.
 In most cases, the manufacturers offer a warranty that varies between two and four years, but it is possible for the device in question to last longer.
 Attending the appointments for cleaning and maintenance can prolong its life.
 The audiology technician will teach you how to clean your hearing aid at home, recommending that you dry them in a dehumidifier, especially if you are prone to sweating or you live in a humid environment.
-The better you take care of them, the longer they will last, delivering the best possible sound quality.
+The better you take care of them, the longer they will last, delivering the high sound quality.

 Related products for seniors